QCD Running in Lepton Number Violating Meson and Tau Decays: Introduction

-In this work, we derive the renormalization group evolution for the complete dimension-9 LNV ($\Delta L =2$) operator basis contributing to the LNV meson and tau decays, $M_1^-\to M_2^+ \ell_1^- \ell_2^-$ and $\tau^-\to \ell^+ M_1^- M_2^-$, respectively.\footnote{The conjugate processes are implied here and throughout the text.} This basis, with operators of the form $\mathcal O\sim (\bar u_i\Gamma_1 d_j)(\bar u_k\Gamma_2 d_l)(\bar \ell_1 \ell_2^c)$, is a generalization of the basis considered in the short-range mechanism of $0\nu\beta\beta$-decay since it is not constrained to first-generation quarks, and in general $\ell_1 \neq \ell_2$.
+In this work, we derive the renormalization group evolution for the complete dimension-9 LNV ($\Delta L =2$) operator basis contributing to the LNV meson and tau decays, $M_1^-\to M_2^+ \ell_1^- \ell_2^-$ and $\tau^-\to \ell^+ M_1^- M_2^-$, respectively.\footnote{The conjugate processes are implied here and throughout the text.} This basis, with operators of the form $\mathcal O\sim (\bar u_i\Gamma_1 d_j)(\bar u_k\Gamma_2 d_l)(\bar \ell_1 \Gamma_3 \ell_2^c)$, is a generalization of the basis considered in the short-range mechanism of $0\nu\beta\beta$-decay since it is not constrained to first-generation quarks, and in general $\ell_1 \neq \ell_2$.
 As we will show in Sec.~(\ref{sec:QCDcorrections}), this introduces additional operators (not present for equal lepton flavors) and additional quark mixings.
-We apply this results to extract RGE-improved bounds on the Wilson coefficients relevant to the meson and tau decays listed in Tables\,(\ref{tab:expbounds_mesondecays}) and (\ref{tab:expbounds_taudecays}).
+We apply this results to extract RGE-improved bounds on the Wilson coefficients relevant to the meson and tau decays listed in Tables\,(\ref{tab:expbounds_mesondecays}) and (\ref{tab:expbounds_taudecays}).\footnote{{Present and upcoming experiments are expected improve these bounds \cite{Chun:2019nwi}.
+For instance, the High Intensity Kaon Experiments (HIKE) \cite{HIKE:2023ext} are expected to probe the branching fraction of $K^-\to \pi^+ \ell^- \ell^-$ with a sensitivity of $\mathcal O(10^{-13})$, while current constraints on $D$- and $B$-meson decays from LHCb, based on integrated luminosities of $\mathcal O(1\,\text{fb}^{-1})$, could improve by approximately two orders of magnitude as the target luminosity ($300\,\text{fb}^{-1}$) is achieved.
+Similarly, current bounds derived from BaBar and Belle experiments could be improved by up to two orders of magnitude once the target luminosity of Belle-II ($50\,\text{ab}^{-1}$) is reached. } }

 Our paper in organized as follows.
 In Section\,(\ref{sec:LNVLag}) we present the dimension-9 low energy effective Lagrangian and review how tree-level bounds on Wilson coefficients are derived from LNV meson and tau decays.
 In Section\,(\ref{sec:QCDcorrections}) we calculate QCD corrections to the dimension-9 LNV basis and find the anomalous dimension and evolution matrices.
 These results are applied in Section\,(\ref{sec:RGEinducedbounds}) to find new RGE-induced bounds on the Wilson coefficients, which are the main result of our work together with the anomalous dimensions for the general case with arbitrary quark and lepton flavors.
 Finally, our summary and conclusions are presented in Section\,(\ref{sec:conclusions}).